Best Air Purifier Home

 HEPA filters are incredibly effective at removing particulate matter from the air.
 Their high efficiency rate of 99.97% ensures that the vast majority of particles, including allergens, are captured and retained within the filter.
 However, it is important to note that HEPA filters are unable to eliminate microorganisms, such as bacteria and viruses, on their own.
 Therefore, they are often used in combination with UV filters or other air purifying technologies for comprehensive air filtration.

-See also How Do I Troubleshoot Common Air Purifier Issues?
+See also GermGuardian Air Purifier Review

 Applications of HEPA Filters